albrizre/MixtureSelfExciting/README.md

-R codes and files for reproducing the main results included in the paper *Point process modeling through a mixture of homogeneous and self-exciting processes*, by Álvaro Briz-Redón and Jorge Mateu.
+R codes and files for reproducing the main results included in the paper *Point process modeling through a mixture of homogeneous and self-exciting processes*, by Álvaro Briz-Redón and Jorge Mateu, published in Statistica Neerlandica: https://onlinelibrary.wiley.com/doi/full/10.1111/stan.12334.

 - Folder *Data* contains the New Zealand earthquakes dataset analyzed in the paper.
 - Folder *Functions* contains some auxiliary functions for simulating point patterns and for fitting some of the models.